MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │        3 │
     =#

-Using `Then`, this combinator could then be used within pipeline
+Using `Then`, this combinator could be used with pipeline composition:
-composition:

     run(Range(6) >> Then(FirstHalf))
     #=>